-The Network for Whatever's Next The Ultimate List of SD-WAN Benefits The IDC research report SD-WAN Infrastructure Forecast projects a worldwide 40.4% compound annual growth rate from 2017 to 2022 for SD-WAN technologies and solutions.
+The IDC research report SD-WAN Infrastructure Forecast projects a worldwide 40.4% compound annual growth rate from 2017 to 2022 for SD-WAN technologies and solutions.
 Some of this growth can be attributed to the fact that many enterprises have progressed beyond experimentation with one or two sites and now are moving to software-define their entire WAN.